 What happens when you forget to put in baking soda?

 Baking soda is an important leavening agent in recipes.
 If you forget it, your gluten-free banana bread will not rise.
 It’ll still taste good, but it will be hard and dense.
 If you leave the baking soda out of this gluten-free banana bread consider making it into french toast.

 How long should the gluten-free banana bread cool?

-Let your gluten-free banana bread cool in the pan for at least ten minutes.
+Let your banana bread cool in the pan for at least ten minutes.
 Remember, most cakes, cupcakes, and quick breads continue to cook some after being removed from the oven.
 Allowing it time to cool will help it set up, and help keep it from falling apart in a steamy mess when you remove it from the pan.

 Gluten-Free Banana Bread Mixes